With the right equipment and a surprisingly small amount of money you can build a professional quality recording studio in your own home.

 Audio interfaces, also known as breakout boxes, come with a certain number of microphone pre-amps (anywhere from two to a dozen) and knobs to control the recording level of each microphone.
 Generally, each instrument and vocal needs its own microphone (drums need at least 3 separate mics), so look for an interface with enough pre-amps to cover your needs.

-For lots more information about home recording and related topics, check out the links on the next page.
+For lots more information about home recording and related topics, check out the links below.